MANNESE18/sp500_comparisons/README.md

 ## Technical Workflow

-* **Database Schema & Management:** I used sqlite3 to build a relational database from scratch.
-The script initializes a stock_study table, ensuring a clean slate by dropping existing tables upon each execution to prevent data duplication.
+* **Database Schema & Management:** I used `sqlite3` to build a relational database from scratch.
+The script initializes a `stock_study` table, ensuring a clean slate by dropping existing tables upon each execution to prevent data duplication.

-* **Robust Data Ingestion:** To handle potential data inconsistencies in the source CSV (like missing values or formatting errors), I implemented:
+* **Robust Data Ingestion:** To handle potential data inconsistencies in the source `CSV` (like missing values or formatting errors), I implemented:
-  * csv.DictReader for reliable column mapping.
+  * `csv.DictReader` for reliable column mapping.
-  * try-except blocks to catch ValueErrors during type conversion (e.g., non-numeric strings in numeric columns), allowing the script to skip corrupt rows without crashing.
+  * `try-except` blocks to catch `ValueErrors` during type conversion (e.g., non-numeric strings in numeric columns), allowing the script to skip corrupt rows without crashing.

-* **Dynamic Table Generation:** I used SELECT DISTINCT to identify all unique sectors within the dataset.
-For each sector found, the script dynamically creates a specific sub-table (e.g., Information_Technology, Energy), sanitizing sector names to ensure they are SQL-compliant.
+* **Dynamic Table Generation:** I used `SELECT DISTINCT` to identify all unique sectors within the dataset.
+For each sector found, the script dynamically creates a specific sub-table (e.g., `Information_Technology`, `Energy`), sanitizing sector names to ensure they are SQL-compliant.

 * **Data Aggregation:** The script performs a per-sector analysis to find the "Top Performer"—the company with the highest value-to-worker ratio.